Swiss Cancer Centre: The AGORA building

 The Agora, the flagship building of the Swiss Cancer Centre - Leman (SCCL), embodies and puts into the practice the central vision of the SCCL has for cancer science and medicine.
-A FLASH radiotherapy device for treatment of cancers resistant to conventional treatments is developped together with CERN and THERYQ (Alcen Group) and will be installed at the CHUV.
+A FLASH radiotherapy device for treatment of cancers resistant to conventional treatments is developed together with CERN and THERYQ (Alcen Group) and will be installed at the CHUV.
 The first clinical trials are planned for 2025.

 Other

 In 2016, the University Hospital of Lausanne inaugurated a cell production laboratory for cancer immunotherapy on the Biopôle campus (Épalinges).